avlrd/projetIA/README.md

 - Configure hyper parameters in a yaml file which path you will need to specify in the .env file
 - Run ```python main.py```

+For the inference:

+- Start program detectiondedouceur.py
+- Choose mode
+- Choose a model from the list

 ### Français

 - Créez un fichier .env à la racine du programme (où se trouve le fichier main.py) :